 I’m all about keeping things simple when it comes to my blog and business.

 In other words, why take 10 steps when 3 will do?
-Why use a super-confusing software when a simple one will get the job done?
+Why use a super-confusing software when a simple one gets the job done?

 Since starting Blog Beautifully, I’ve tested out dozens of different tools, programs, and platforms for bloggers and online business owners.
 Some I instantly fell in love with, and some – not so much.